 How Does It Relate to the Classroom?

-Experts recommend a healthy “synthesizing of the heritage and receiving cultures into a unique and personalized blend.”
-When this is done well, the result is a truly unique culture that is not either of the specific cultures but something altogether different.
-The classroom provides an opportunity to create this new culture healthily while cognitive, emotional and behavioral skills are being developed and refined.
+Experts encourage individuals to blend their heritage and the surrounding culture into a combination of them both.
+When this is done well, the result is a truly unique culture that is neither of the specific cultures but something distinct.
+The classroom provides an opportunity to create this new culture healthily while cognitive, emotional, and behavioral skills are being developed and refined.

-Teachers facilitate this process through language, art and communicating with writing or song.
+Teachers facilitate this process through language, art, and communicating with writing or song.
 The classroom is naturally suited for exploration and acceptance of all the nuance biculturalism offers and can lead to students’ acceptance of their many-faceted identities.
 Educational professionals have an opportunity to create space for this exploration and offer healthy ways to incorporate identity into greater learning goals.
-A teacher’s influence can make acculturation (the assimilation of an entirely new culture – most common for immigrants) a more comfortable and positive journey.
+A teacher’s influence can make acculturation — the assimilation of an entirely new culture — a more comfortable and positive journey.

 Benefits of Biculturalism for Students

-While most societies have a long way to go to reach universal equality among and between cultural groups, introducing bicultural-focused classroom initiatives can push the needle in the right direction.
+Although equality between cultural groups remains a challenge, implementing bicultural-focused classroom initiatives helps move society in the right direction.
 Teachers have found that an early introduction to new languages has made the most difference, especially in students with minimal exposure to their receiving culture before the move.
 Language mastery provides a strong academic outcome, but it also provides a deeper insight into the culture of the language being taught.
 Communication is key when developing meaningful relationships, and through language learning, these relationships can be more authentic and provide shared goals between the speakers.

 In addition to deepened relationships and a perceived reduction in discrimination, biculturalism offers students benefits later in life.
 Studies reveal that adults who were raised to accept more than one culture show more creativity, especially in fluency, flexibility and novelty.
 They also experienced more professional gains; those who identify as “bicultural” achieved a higher promotion rate and were more likely to start a business than those who do not.